 10. Ask for a raise

 If you’ve been at your job for a while and you know that you are performing well, then it might be time to ask for a raise.
-Before you head straight for your boss’ office, prepare what you’re going to say and how much of a raise you want.
+Before you head straight to your boss’ office, prepare what you’re going to say and how much of a raise you want.
 Read more about how to ask (and get) a raise HERE.

 11. Get a Part-Time Job